zoran-petrovic-87/WebApiBoilerplate/README.md

 ```https://localhost:5001/User/authenticate?culture=bs```
 In header:
 ```Accept-Language: bs```

+## User login with OAuth2 / OIDC
+Users can login with their Google account.
+You can easily setup any other OAuth2/OIDC identity provider, such as Facebook.
+Just search for "oidc-google" in the code and see how it is done.
+To configure login with Google, make sure that environment variables ```AppSettings__OidcGoogleClientId``` and ```AppSettings__OidcGoogleClientSecretare``` are set.

+To start login flow, navigate to ```https://localhost:5001/ExternalUser/loginWithGoogle```.
+This HTTP request must be done in web browser!

+Flow goes like this:
+* User gets redirected to Google.com
+* User continues with login on Google domain
+* After login user is redirected back to our backend
+* We check if user is already in our db (if not we add him)
+* We create our own token and send it back to user

 ## Note
 I will not use _Identity_ system as it introduces too much complexity for simple projects and for people starting with ASP.NET.